pineappletapped/VideoPlatform/README.md

 required for all control panels, but the overlay page itself stays public so it can be embedded in OBS without timing out.

+Sports events now support **Tournament Mode** when creating an event.
+Enable this to manage a pool of teams.
+The **Teams** tab in the graphics panel lets you select which two teams are playing via dropdowns and edit each team from a list.

 If Firebase registration isn't available you can log in using the built‑in admin account `ryanadmin` with password `password`.